enketo/enketo-validate/README.md

 // Options:
 // debug: [boolean] outputs unadulterated errors instead of cleaned ones
-// oc: [boolean] runs the validator in a special OpenClinica mode const options = {};
+// openclinica: [boolean] runs the validator in a special OpenClinica mode const options = {};

 // Read the xform as string